Shankill Road: History

 The West Belfast Division of the original Ulster Volunteer Force organised on the Shankill and drilled in Glencairn and some of its members saw service in the First World War with the 36th (Ulster) Division.
 A garden of remembrance beside the Shankill Graveyard and a mural on Conway Street commemorate those who fought in the war.
-Recruitment was also high during the Second World War and that conflict saw damage occur to the Shankill Road as part of the Belfast Blitz when a Luftwaffe bomb hit a shelter on Percy Street, killing many people.
+Recruitment was also high during the Second World War and that conflict saw damage occur to the Shankill Road as part of the Belfast Blitz when a Luftwaffe bomb hit a public air raid shelter on Percy Street, killing 30 people.
 The site of the destruction was visited by the Duke and Duchess of Gloucester soon after the attack.

 The Troubles

 During the Troubles, the Shankill was a centre of loyalist activity.
 The modern Ulster Volunteer Force (UVF) had its genesis on the Shankill and its first attack occurred on the road on 7 May 1966 when a group of UVF men led by Gusty Spence petrol bombed a Catholic-owned pub in Upper Charleville Street.
 Fire also engulfed the house next door, killing seventy-seven-year-old Protestant widow, Matilda Gould, who lived there.
 This was followed on 27 May by the murder of John Scullion, a Catholic, as he walked home from a pub in the Clonard area.
 On 26 June a Catholic civilian, Peter Ward, was killed and two others wounded as they left a pub on the Shankill's Malvern Street.
 Shortly after this attack, Spence and three others were arrested and later convicted.
 The UVF continued to be active on the Shankill throughout the Troubles, most notoriously with the Shankill Butchers led by Lenny Murphy, as well as the likes of William Marchant and Frankie Curry.

 UDA mural in the Shankill (removed June 2006).

 Similarly, the Ulster Defence Association, established in September 1971, began on the Shankill when vigilante groups such as John McKeague's Shankill Defence Association and the Woodvale Defence Association merged into a larger structure.
 Under the leadership of Charles Harding Smith and Andy Tyrie, the Shankill Road became a centre of UDA activity.
 Leading members such as James Craig, Davy Payne and Tommy Lyttle lived in the area.
 The Shankill was covered by the West Belfast Battalion of the UDA, which was divided into three companies: A (Glencairn and Highfield), B (middle Shankill), and C (lower Shankill).
 During the 1990s, C Company under Johnny Adair became one of the most active units in the UDA, with gunmen such as Stephen McKeag responsible for several murders.
 C Company would later feud with both the UVF and the rest of the UDA until 2003 when they were forced out.
 Following the exile of Adair and his supporters, as well as the murder of Alan McCullough, the lower Shankill UDA was once again brought into line with the rest of the movement under former Adair supporter Mo Courtney.